bookofproofs/bookofproofs.github.io/_sources/history/16th-century/danti.md

 * From 1577 Danti accepted a commission from Ghisilieri, the Governor of his native city of Perugia, to map the area around Perugia but this only took him away from Bologna for short periods and during this period he continued with his duties at the University of Bologna.
 * While he lived in Bologna, Danti continued his interest in astronomical instruments and he built a gnomon at the cathedral.
 * The first edition of Trattato dell' Uso, e della fabbrica dell' astrolabio con l'aggiunta del planisfero il Planisferio del Roias was published by Danti in 1569, while the second edition appeared 1578.
-* e comentata da Frate Ignazio (1571) was Danti's commentary on his grandfather's Italian translation of Sacrobosco's Sphere which we referred to near the beginning of this article.
 * Among Danti's mathematical publications are editions of some of Euclid's works, in particular he published an Italian translation of Euclid's optical treatise under the title La prospettiva di Euclide tradotta e annotata in 1573.
 * The next work by Danti we mention is Usus et tractatio gnomonis magni, quem Bononiae ipse in Divi Petroni templo conferit anno domini 1576 which was published in Bologna but contains no date of publication.
-* In Le scienze mathematiche ridotte in tavole (1577) Danti produced a compendium of mathematical knowledge including a summary of the fifteen books (now all lost except the first) by his brother Vincenzo.
 * Danti's description of a machine he made to measure the wind appears in Anemographia.
 * One of Danti's most interesting publications was Le due regole della prospettiva pratica di m.
 * Finally, among Danti's publications, we mention Trattato del radio latino (1586) which is Danti's work describing his surveying instrument.